Kibō Nobori

 About the Artist

 Blending photography, paint, and textile, her practice explores memory, renewal, and collective resilience.
-Rooted in her Japanese heritage and shaped by California’s light and landscape, Young creates sculptural “soft monuments” that hold transience and continuity at once.
+Rooted in her Japanese American heritage and shaped by California’s light and landscape, Young creates sculptural “soft monuments” that hold transience and continuity at once.

 JACCC